Disclosure 'failings' in new rape case

 The men's barristers say they only found out about the woman's statement at the start of the trial, after they spotted a reference to it in a police notebook.

 The CPS said it sent Jane's statement to the defence solicitors months before.
-One solicitor now says the statement was received it but only found recently.
+One solicitor now says the statement was received but only found recently.

 Jane later withdrew her support for the prosecution of the other man, Male One.